twilio/voice-quickstart-android/exampleconversationrelay/README.md

 The first part of the demo uses Twilio Serverless functions and assets to provide a TwiML application for your client.

 1. Use the `twilio-cli` tool to publish the Serverless demo from the folder `servers/twilio-serverless`.
-2. Follow the instructions in the project README [here](https://github.com/twilio/voice-quickstart-android?tab=readme-ov-file#3-use-twilio-cli-to-deploy-access-token-and-twiml-application-to-twilio-serverless)
+2. Follow the instructions in the root [README](README.md#3-use-twilio-cli-to-deploy-access-token-and-twiml-application-to-twilio-serverless)

 That README explains how to: